maklinger/maklinger.github.io/_pages/about.md

 Recently, I could give a short summary talk about my current work at the wonderful [HEPRO 8](https://hepro8.sciencesconf.org/) conference in Paris!
 [See here my slides](https://hepro8.sciencesconf.org/data/program/Klinger.pdf).

 I am currently looking for Postdoc positions - please get in touch if you're interested!

+Exciting: I am involved in the publication of the [AM³ code](https://gitlab.desy.de/am3/am3), which I expect to become public in the next few weeks.
+If you are interested in lepto-hadronic radiation modelling - stay tuned!